stevejpurves/ign-earthquake-data/README.md

 Along with a script to pull or update the data with the latest day(s) entries.

+An example project with a draft paper, notebooks, figures and interactive plots is [on Curvenote here](https://curvenote.com/@stevejpurves/la-palma-earthquakes).

 ## Purpose

 This dataset has been collected here to make it easier to access data relating to the (ongoing) seismic and volcanic crisis on La Palma, Islas Canarias. 🌋